 Furthermore, being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Old City neighborhood is one of the most walkable neighborhoods in America.

-American households most often have a car, and regularly they have two or three.
-But households in the Old City neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Old City neighborhood have a highly unusual car ownership.
 37.6% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.9% of U.S. neighborhoods.

 Did you know that the Old City neighborhood has more Hungarian and Belgian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.0% of this neighborhood's residents have Hungarian ancestry and 0.7% have Belgian ancestry.